bharatnarayanasamy/chemistry.io.2.0/README.md

 ------------------------------------------------------------------------------------
 ## Description
 A multiplayer shooter web game based on the periodic table.
+Move up the periodic table by collecting enough protons/neutrons/electrons, or by killing someone else

 Built with Node.js, socket.io, HTML5 Canvas and Phaser 3.